Uncommon Symptoms of Endometriosis: Listen to Your Body

 What is Endometriosis?

-Endometriosis is a chronic gynaecological condition that occurs when tissue similar to the lining inside the uterus, called endometrium, starts to grow outside the uterus.
+Endometriosis is a chronic gynecological condition that occurs when tissue similar to the lining inside the uterus, called the endometrium, starts to grow outside the uterus.
 This misplaced tissue can be found on the ovaries, fallopian tubes, outer surface of the uterus, and even on the intestines or bladder.
 Each month, just like the cells in your uterus, this tissue thickens, breaks down, and bleeds during your menstrual cycle.
 However, because this tissue has no way to exit your body, it becomes trapped, leading to inflammation, scar formation, and adhesions.
 This often results in varying degrees of pain and a host of other symptoms.

 Common Symptoms of Endometriosis

-• Pelvic Pain: Most prevalent around the menstrual period.
+- Pelvic Pain: Most prevalent around the menstrual period.

-• Heavy Menstrual Bleeding: Periods that last longer and are heavier than usual.
+- Heavy Menstrual Bleeding: Periods that last longer and are heavier than usual.

-• Pain During Intercourse: Pain before, during, or after sexual activity.
+- Pain During Intercourse: Pain before, during, or after sexual activity.

-• Infertility: Trouble conceiving can sometimes be a symptom.
+- Infertility: Trouble conceiving can sometimes be a symptom.

-Understanding what endometriosis is and its common symptoms are the first steps towards a comprehensive approach to treatment.
+Understanding what endometriosis is, and its common symptoms are the first steps towards a comprehensive approach to treatment.

 “The complexity of endometriosis symptoms makes it a chameleon-like condition that mimics a variety of other diseases.” – Dr. Jane Doe, Endometriosis Specialist.